Best lenses for safari photography in 2025

 How to choose the best lenses for safari

-You do need a bit of telephoto reach, and having a zoom is a good idea, since you're unlikely to be able to move much from your initial position.
-For this reason, many safari photographers favour standard workhorse telephoto zooms like 70-200mm, 100-400mm or even 150-600mm.
-This gives you plenty of range and flexibility.
+You do need a bit of telephoto reach, and having a zoom is a good idea since you're unlikely to be able to move much from your initial position.
+For this reason, many safari photographers favor super-telephoto zooms in the region of 100-400mm or 150-600mmm, which gives you plenty of range and flexibility.
+Animals are most active around dawn and dusk, which is when the safari vehicles head out on game drives, so 'fast' lenses with wide maximum apertures are desirable.

-Naturally, the wild animals you encounter are not going to pose obligingly for you, so a lens that focuses quickly is certainly an asset.
-Having stabilization is also going to help, as you won't necessarily be able to set up a tripod – and this also means you'll want to keep an eye on weight, as you may be hand-holding the lens for extended periods.
+Naturally, the wild animals you encounter won't pose obligingly for you, so a lens that focuses quickly is certainly an asset.
+Stabilization is also a big help, as you won't be able to set up a tripod – a beanbag resting on the open window of the vehicle is as much as you can hope for.
+You'll want to keep an eye on weight too, as you may be hand-holding the lens for extended periods.
 Weatherproofing is also a good idea.

 How we test lenses